jmorvay/Frinx-docs/FRINX_ODL_Distribution/FRINX_Features_User_Guide/cli/cli-service-module.md

 #### Pushing a config to a mounted node in dry run mode

-To operate in dry-run mode (useful for testing or demo purposes), you need to mount the device with following configuration
+To operate in dry-run mode (useful for testing or demo purposes), you need to mount the device with the following configuration
 ~~~~
 {
     "network-topology:node" :